charleskoffler/clprolf/docs/clprolf_complete_theoretical_def.md

 Once we understand the traditional definition of an object in OOP, a set of variables and functions, we can try to express the difference between an object and a class.
 An object truly exist in memory, for the variables, as well as the code of the methods.
 So an OOP object is finally real, and a class is just the mold, and do not exist in memory.
 An OOP object is also a "thing" in memory, an "object" that is present in memory.
 So these things can be useful as simulation of a real-world object, or as a work for the computer.

+### MORE THAN JUST A CLASS NAME

+A class is identified only by its name, in traditional OOP.
+So in clprolf, we go further by stating its kind of category.
+The name of the class can be insufficient to understand its responsabilities.
+Indeed, the name is always close to a concept, like 'Horse', or 'Connection', and sometimes this is not enough to immediately grasp its role.
+Watching the code of the class is often tricky, and dependent of the length of the code (easy for short implementations, but impossible otherwise).
+The class role is a guarantee given by the programmer, useful even by the compiler.
+And all the objects are made from their class, so clear classes are vital.

 ### STORYTELLING

 Clprolf lets you see programming as storytelling.
 So we can describe the characters, and the story of the scenes, the interactions, and so on.
 The programmer of the software can become quite like a writer.
 Having kind of objects, and distinguishing the interfaces, simplifying concurrency and parallelism and other topics by adding algorithmic support, all this allows this storytelling mindset.